 A chief distinction between BX and NM is that BX can achieve grounding through the outer metal casing.
 This casing needs to be attached to metal boxes.
 Another distinction is that some types of BX cable can be installed in exposed locations, either indoors or outdoors.
 NM cable and wiring must always be installed in an enclosed location (typically within a wall, ceiling, or under a floor).

 Like any other cable, if the armor is nicked, cut, or shredded, the wires inside can be compromised.
 BX's armor, while much stronger than NM's vinyl, can still be pierced by a determined and well-placed nail or screw.

 However, this may just be at the ends.
 If you rip back the armor, you may find that the insulation is still good.

 If old BX wiring is in good condition and can carry today's higher power demands, there is usually no reason to replace it.

-BX vs. NM Wiring
+BX vs. NM Electrical Cable

-|Handling||Heavy, difficult to run through studs.||Not only is NM cable light, but the slippery coating makes cable easy to pull through holes in studs.|
+|Handling||BX is heavy and difficult to run through studs.||Not only is NM cable light, but the slippery coating makes the cable easy to pull through holes in studs.|

-|Safety||Safer, as the metal armor protects well against accidental penetrations.||Less safe, as the vinyl sheathing is easily penetrated.|
+|Safety||BX is safer than NM, since the metal armor protects well against accidental penetrations.||NM cable's vinyl sheathing is easily penetrated.|

-|Grounding||Cable grounded via its metal armor or internal green plastic-coated ground wire.||Because vinyl is not conductive, grounding is achieved by a separate bare copper ground wire in the bundle.|
+|Grounding||BX cable is grounded via its metal armor or internal green plastic-coated ground wire.||Because vinyl is not conductive, grounding is achieved by a separate bare copper ground wire in the bundle.|

 There are two methods of removing the outer metal armor of BX cable.
 If you expect to be doing a lot of cutting, you may wish to invest in a special BX cutter, such as the Roto-Split.
 It is possible to cut and rip the armor without that tool.
 You can cut the outer armor with a hacksaw, assisted with a very strong pair of wire snippers or pliers.
-With this method, though, it is very easy to nick the insulation on the inner wires--not to mention lacerating your fingers on the sharp metal armor.
+With this method, though, it is very easy to nick the insulation on the inner wires, not to mention lacerating your fingers on the sharp metal armor.

 BX is one of the earliest types of electrical cable developed for both residential and commercial uses in the early part of the 20th century.